 Common ingredients and their effects

 When your baby has an upset stomach, it’s natural to wonder if their food is to blame.
-Some ingredients in baby food are gentle on some tummies but troublesome for others.
+Some ingredients in baby food are gentle for many babies but troublesome for others.
 Understanding these ingredients can help you choose meals that are kinder to your baby’s digestion.

 Fruit purees: natural sweetness can be tricky

-Fruits like apples, pears, and prunes are common in baby food, but they contain natural sugars and fiber that can sometimes upset sensitive stomachs.
-High amounts of fructose, a natural fruit sugar, may lead to gas, bloating, or looser stools.
-Try single-ingredient purees to see which fruits your baby tolerates best.
+Fruits like apples, pears, and prunes are common in baby food.
+They contain natural sugars and fiber, which may loosen stools or cause extra gas in some babies, especially if portions are large.
+Try single-ingredient purees first so you can see which fruits your baby tolerates best.

 Vegetables: fiber overload?